Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 4. Glossaries

 Give your audience a place to go for all the definitions they might need about a particular topic or market segment.
-Update for current usage and terms just becoming widely used, as well as noting terms that may no longer be considered relevant by the thought leaders in your niche.
+Update for current usage and terms just becoming widely used, as well as noting words that may no longer be considered relevant by the thought leaders in your niche.

 Best practices for managing evergreen content